Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 25 FRIDAY 268-97

-Fine day and no work.
+Five day and no work.

-Played J Coy a soccer match and lost
+Played J coy a soccer match and lost

 one goal to nil.
 Spent ¾ hr after dinner

-on top of bank tower watching the
+on top of tank tower watching the

 sun set.
 View is magnificent.
 I can

-see a panorama of 320° with mountains
+see a panorama of 320° with mountain

-all around.
-The ground could be
+all around, the ground could be

-described as a basin 20-30 miles across
+described as a [[?]]
+20-30 miles across.

-Eastwards lies the long strip of [[?pade]],
+Eastwards lies the long strip of [[padi?]]

-on the far edge 2 miles away [[?]] was
+On the far edge 2 miles away smoke was

-finishing lazily from a dozen native
+twisting lazily from a dozen native

 houses standing above the edge of